 “Had he uttered any other teachings.”-Rashad Khilafa

-In fact the only trying to be sly among the Quranist in their translation is Shabir Ahmed:
+In fact, the only trying to be sly among the Quraniyoon in their translation is Shabir Ahmed:

 How was a textual Qur’an distributed to all of these people?
 If that is the case why is there a dearth of written Qur’anic material from the early period?

-“But if they turn away, you are responsible only for conveying the message clearly.”
-(Holy Qur’an 16:82)
+“However, if they turn away, you are responsible only for conveying the message clearly.”
+(Qur’an 16:82)

-If the Blessed Messenger (saw) was writing the Holy Qur’an and the Holy Qur’an is clear there would be no need for him to explain anything to anyone.
+If the Blessed Messenger (saw) was writing the Qur’an and the Qur’an is clear there would be no need for him to explain anything to anyone.
 He would simply tell them to refer to the book itself!
-Better yet to their own written copies, parchments etc. I think we know better.
+Better yet to their own written copies, parchments, etc. I think we know better.